35 Airspeed Definitions & Measurement

 Pitot-Static System

-The difference in pressure between the total pressure measured using a Pitot tube and the static pressure measured using a pressure tap is the dynamic pressure.
+The dynamic pressure is the difference between the total pressure measured using a Pitot tube and the static pressure measured using a pressure tap.

 The static pressure p_1 = p_{s} must be measured to obtain the flow velocity from this latter expression.
 Like the venturi problem, this static pressure can be measured with a separate static vent or the ports on the outer side of a Pitot-static tube.
 Solving for V_{1} gives